 Enhancing conditions for cross-border trading of goods

-Specific to the Trade-in-Goods chapter of an FTA, goods means any merchandise, product, article, or material that may enter an importing country under non-discriminatory conditions.
-It is generally bounded by measures such as tariffs, tariff rate quotas (TRQs), and quantitative restrictions (QRs).
+Goods refer to any merchandise, product, article or material that may enter an importing country under non-discriminatory conditions.
+They are generally bounded by measures such as tariffs, tariff rate quotas (TRQs) and quantitative restrictions (QRs).

-FTAs cover preferential tariffs (Customs duty) not inclusive of other internal taxes for goods.
-Types of preferential tariff elimination or reduction are either immediate or phased.
-Qualification for preferential tariffs largely depend on meeting the required Rules of Origin criteria stipulated by the FTA’s Legal Text.
+Singapore’s FTAs cover preferential tariffs (customs duty) that are not inclusive of other internal taxes for goods.
+Preferential tariff elimination or reduction is either immediate or phased.
+Qualification for preferential tariffs largely depends on meeting the required Rules of Origin criteria stipulated by the FTA’s Legal Text.

 Tariff commitments for goods are set out in each member’s schedules of concessions on goods.
 The schedules represent commitments not to apply tariffs above the listed rates.

-In a typical pricing model like this, FTAs can potentially reduce one of the cost components - import duties.
+In a typical pricing model, FTAs can potentially reduce one of the cost components – import duties.

-This would make your exports more competitive, as compared to exporters from non-FTA partner countries.
+This makes your exports more competitive than exporters from non-FTA partner countries.